xwp/wp-dev-lib/readme.md

 ln -s dev-lib/.jscsrc . && git add .jscsrc
 ```

-See below for how to configuring your `.travis.yml`.
+See below for how to configure your `.travis.yml`.

 ### Install via symlink (non-submodule)